 Red light, in particular, is primarily used for anti-aging complexion concerns.

 “The longer the wavelength of light, the deeper it penetrates into skin,” says Dr. Ceilley.
 “Theoretically, this can stimulate some collagen development.”
 Greater collagen production helps smooth out wrinkles and lines and helps maintain skin elasticity.
 Studies are underway to discover what colors of light are actually best for fighting wrinkles, according to research in BMJ Open.
 Is it really red light or is amber light more effective?

 Do at-home anti-aging red LED devices work for wrinkles?

 At-home red LED devices that target the skin for anti-aging are exciting because they allow you to try an in-office procedure at home.
 But how well do the at-home devices actually work?
 “We don’t know how effective these are, and they’re not regulated very well,” says Dr. Patel.

 “Unfortunately, these devices are being used, but there aren’t a lot of good studies to say how well they work.
 When these are FDA-approved, they are approved for safety—not efficacy,” adds Dr. Ceilley, who says more long-term studies are needed to truly evaluate their role in anti-aging.

 Red light therapy for acne

 Blue light LED therapy is best known for battling acne breakouts.
-It’s the blue light—which has a shorter wavelength than red—that acts as an antibacterial that annihilates the p. acnes bacteria that leads to pimples.
+It’s the blue light—which has a shorter wavelength than red—that acts as an antibacterial that annihilates the c. acnes (Cutibacterium acnes) bacteria that leads to pimples.